 The University invites applications from all qualified individuals.
 Queen's is strongly committed to employment equity, diversity, and inclusion in the workplace and welcomes applications from Black, racialized/visible minority and Indigenous/Aboriginal people, women, persons with disabilities, and 2SLGBTQA+ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.
 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation to attend applicant’s accessibility needs.
 If you require accommodation during the interview process, please contact: Amanda McIntosh, Faculty Support Coordinator/Departmental Assistant, Department of Ophthalmology, at Queen’s University at 613-533-2559.

 Applications are to include a letter of intent summarizing expertise, qualifications and accomplishments relevant to the position together with a full curriculum vitae, a brief bio and the names and full contact information of three referees (referees must be able to attest to the applicants experience and competence).
 To comply with Federal laws, the University is obliged to gather statistical information about how many applicants for each job vacancy are Canadian citizens / permanent residents of Canada.
-Applicants need not identify their country of origin; however, all applications must include one of the following statements: I am a Canadian citizen / permanent resident of Canada; OR I am not a Canadian citizen / permanent resident of Canada.
+Applicants need not identify their country of origin or citizenship; however, all applications must include one of the following statements: “I am a Canadian citizen / permanent resident of Canada” OR “I am not a Canadian citizen / permanent resident of Canada.”
 Applications that do not include this information will be considered incomplete.
 Complete applications are to be directed to: